M. N. Roy: Personal life and Radical Humanism

-With the declaration of World War II, Roy (in a position close to that of Sri Aurobindo) condemned the rising totalitarian regimes in Germany and Italy, instead supporting England and France in the fight against fascism.
+With the declaration of World War II, Roy (in a similar position as Sri Aurobindo) condemned the rising totalitarian regimes in Germany and Italy, instead supporting England and France in the fight against fascism.
 He severed connections with the Congress Party and created the Radical Democratic Party in 1940.
 Gandhi proceeded to lead the Quit India movement in August 1942.
-In response, the British colonial government imprisoned without trial almost the entire Indian National Congress leadership within hours.
-Roy's line was clearly different from that of the mainstream of the independence movement.
-According to Roy, a victory for Germany and the Axis powers would have resulted in the end of democracy worldwide and India would never be independent.
-In his view India could win her independence only in a free world.
-On the other hand, Subhas Chandra Bose took the stance that The enemy of my enemy is my friend, leading him to seek alliances with Axis powers.
-Escaping house-arrest and India, Bose formed the Azad Hind Provisional Indian Government in Exile and allied with the Japanese, bringing the Indian National Army to India's doorstep.
+In response, the British colonial government imprisoned without trial nearly the entire Indian National Congress leadership.
+Roy's views clearly differed from the mainstream of the independence movement.
+According to Roy, a victory for Germany and the Axis powers would have resulted in the end of democracy worldwide and that India would never be independent.
+In his view, India could only win her independence in a free world.

-Sensing India's independence to be a post-war reality following the defeat of the Axis powers and the weakening of the British Empire, Roy wrote a series of articles in Independent India on the economic and political structures of new India, even presenting a concrete ten-year plan, and drafting a Constitution of Free India (1944).
+Sensing India's independence to be a post-war reality following the defeat of the Axis powers and the weakening of the British Empire, Roy wrote a series of articles in Independent India on the economic and political structures of the new India, presenting a ten-year plan, and drafting a Constitution of Free India (1944).

 Roy in his philosophy devised means to ensure human freedom and progress.
 Remembering Bagha Jatin who "personified the best of mankind", Roy worked "for the ideal of establishing a social order in which the best in man could be manifest."
-In 1947, he elaborated his theses into a manifesto, New Humanism, expected to be as important as the Communist Manifesto by Marx a century earlier.
+In 1947, he elaborated his theses into a manifesto, New Humanism, expected to be as important as the Communist Manifesto by Karl Marx a century earlier.

 Death and legacy

-A planned lecture tour to the United States was canceled on 25 January 1954 due to Roy's death.
+A planned lecture tour to the United States was canceled on 25 January 1954 due to Roy's death from a heart attack.

-Beginning in 1987, Oxford University Press began the publication of the Selected Works of M.N.
-Roy.
-A total of 4 volumes were published through 1997, gathering Roy's writings through his prison years.
-Project editor Sibnarayan Ray died in 2008, however, and the Roy works publishing project was therefore prematurely terminated.
-Noted personalities like T. M. Tarkunde, Govardhandas Parekh, V. B. Karnik, Sunil Bhattacharya, B. R. Sunthankar, Saleel Wagh, V. R. Jawahire and Dr. Nalini Taralekar were influnced by M. N. Roy and his philosophy.
+Beginning in 1987, Oxford University Press began the publication of the Selected Works of M. N. Roy.
+A total of 4 volumes were published through to 1997, gathering Roy's writings through his prison years.
+Project editor Sibnarayan Ray died in 2008, however, so the project was prematurely terminated.
+Noted personalities like T. M. Tarkunde, Govardhandas Parekh, V. B. Karnik, Sunil Bhattacharya, B. R. Sunthankar, Saleel Wagh, V. R. Jawahire and Dr. Nalini Taralekar were influenced by M. N. Roy and his philosophy.